FlossWare-Archives/scripts/README.md

 - Broke the build.
 ```

-Please note, supply the appropriate values to the `rpm-publish.sh` script based upon your [Bintray] (https://bintray.com) account.
+Please note, supply the appropriate values to the `rpm-publish.sh` script based upon your [Bintray] (https://bintray.com) account - see the Bintray section below for more information.

 ##### All in One Build